ioBroker/ioBroker.ham/README.md

 * (Apollon77) BREAKING: ONLY WORKS WITH HOMEBRIDGE 1.1.x+ AND Node JS >=10.17.0!!
 Make sure plugins support it AND homebridge is updated to 1.1.x when you use the Global Mode!

 ### 1.1.2 (2019-07-08)
-* (Apollon77) Allow more then 149 accessories in wrapper mode
+* (Apollon77) Allow more than 149 accessories in wrapper mode

 ### 1.1.1 (2019-07-05)
 * (Apollon77) Add option to update NPM modules in Admin.
 Reinstall will happen after saving settings